-- the draft O&M Manual appended to the OSSM Design Report - the Council approved plans and condition of approval - any NSW Health Certificate of Accreditation for the OSSM components - any amendments to the design or configuration of the OSSM system from the installation works.
+- the Council approved plans and condition of approval - any NSW Health Certificate of Accreditation for the OSSM components - any amendments to the design or configuration of the OSSM system from the installation works.

 Further details of the content of an O&M Manual are provided in the following chapter.